drewish/multivac/_posts/2014-06-24-fcpx-to-1se-via-iphoto.md

 ---
 layout: post
-title: Final Cut Pro X to 1Second Everyday via iPhoto
+title: Final Cut Pro X to 1 Second Everyday via iPhoto
 ---
 In my [last post](/2014/06/23/our-year-with-ryland) I mentioned using my 5D for some of the shots in the 1 Second Every day video.
-I found it a little complicated to get those from Final Cut Pro X, where I store my video, to the iPhone's Camera Roll with the correct date.
+I found it a little complicated to get those from Final Cut Pro X, where I store my video, to the iPhone's Camera Roll while maintaining the correct date.

 The short version is that you need to: